chuckluck44/Luckhardt_CSCI2270_FinalProject/README.md

 Dependencies:

-  Requires C++ 11, fstream, iostream, and standard use library.
+-Requires C++ 11, fstream, iostream, and standard use library.

 System Requirements:

-  Run using terminal on any machine.
+-Run using terminal on any machine.

 Group Members:

-  Charley Luckhardt
+-Charley Luckhardt

 Open issues/bugs:

 -Program does not always write user added puzzles to the Puzzle.txt file correctly